When it comes to measuring the success of an event, it’s imperative to plan ahead.

 5. How will you repeat event success in the future?

 After you’ve identified your goals and measured throughout the event, don’t let those results rot away in an Excel document.
-It’s time to take action with them.
+It’s time to act with them.

 How?
 There are two major avenues: